YongTaeIn/Gesture_Recognition/README.md

 main_files :
 - CustomDataset.py : Implement customdataloader as a class using pytorch.
-- make_dataset.ipynb : Use it when collecting data __You must change class_num when you gather other dataset.__
+- make_dataset.ipynb : Use it when collecting data. <span style="color:yellow">You must change class_num when you gather other dataset.</span>

 - model.py : CNN-LSTM model was implemented as class type.